tklusz/SimpleDailyWallpaper/README.md

 This script should now run daily at noon.

 ### Modification
 The Python script is well commented and easily editable.
-If you aren't using gsettings or would like to use a different directory for your wallpapers, you only need to change 1 line each.
+For example, If you want to change the Wallpaper directory, only 1 line needs to be changed in the script.

+### Compatability
+As of now, this script only works with gsettings.
+If you would like this script to work on a distribution without gsettings, please provide an alternative command you use to change your wallpaper on this issue: [#4](https://github.com/tklusz/Simple-Daily-Wallpaper/issues/4)